Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 They’ve been dropped, tossed, stuffed in book bags, and the chord has been pulled and run over more times than I’m comfortable admitting, but they still somehow always asked for more like Mick Foley.

-They were heavy enough to where I didn’t get worried about breaking them but light enough to remain portable.
+They were heavy enough to where I didn’t worry about breaking them but light enough to remain portable.

 The build is mostly plastic,

-but it’s a rugged variety similar to an HD280 but not quite as bulky as that one.
+but it’s a rugged variety similar to an HD280 but not quite as bulky.

 The headband adjustments are metal and make a satisfying clicking sound.